intentor/adic/README.md

 *Adic* will always try to resolve any dependencies the constructor may need, using information from its bindings or trying to instantiate any types that are unknown to the binder.

+**Note 1**: if there's more than one constructor, *Adic* always look for the one with less parameteres.
+However, <a href="#multiple-constructors">it's possible to indicate which constructor will be used</a> on a multi constructor class.

-**Note 1**: there's no need to decorate constructors' parameteres with `Inject` attributes.
+**Note 2**: there's no need to decorate constructors' parameteres with `Inject` attributes.

-**Note 2**: currently, injection identifiers are not supported on construtors.
-However any conditions on types are also applied to the constructor parameters.
+**Note 3**: currently, injection identifiers are not supported on construtors.
+However any conditions (that are not identifiers) on types are also applied to the constructor parameters.

 ### <a id="member-injection"></a>Member injection

-*Adic* car perform dependency injection on public **fields** and **properties** of classes.
+*Adic* car perform dependency injection on public fields and properties of classes.
 To make it happen, just decorate the members with the `Inject` attribute:

 ```cs
 namespace MyNamespace {